-This Document contains the policy, procedures and restrictions to manage and prevent Conflict of Interest in trading / investment by Acuité, its Access Persons and other employees.

-Acuité and its Access Persons / Employees should ensure compliance with this Policy and also ensure compliance of:

-The Securities and Exchange Board of India (Insider Trading) Regulations, 1992; The Securities and Exchange Board of India (Prohibition of Fraudulent and Unfair Trade Practices relating to Securities Market) Regulations, 2003 and Other laws relevant to trading in securities.
+- a) This Document contains the policy, procedures and restrictions to manage and prevent Conflict of Interest in trading / investment by Acuité, its Access Persons and other employees. - b) Acuité and its Access Persons / Employees should ensure compliance with this Policy and also ensure compliance of: - i.
+The Securities and Exchange Board of India (Insider Trading) Regulations, 1992; - ii.
+The Securities and Exchange Board of India (Prohibition of Fraudulent and Unfair Trade Practices relating to Securities Market) Regulations, 2003 and - iii.
+Other laws relevant to trading in securities. - c) This Policy shall cover transactions for purchase or sale of securities either individually or jointly or in the names of their dependents or as a member of a HUF.